 While many of us may still buy Easter eggs or place bunches of daffodils on our tables and windowsills, we’ve lost touch with the deeper meaning and magical purpose of these actions.
 Reconnecting with their history, with the vibes of the Vernal Equinox, and re-investing our actions with intention and purpose adds depth to our lives and brings a greater richness to our experience.

-And yet, whether we are aware of its influence or not, the cycle of nature and the balancing of Universal energies still has an impact on our lives.
+Whether we are aware of its influence or not, the cycle of nature and the balancing of universal energies still has an impact on our lives.
 Would you approach this equinox differently if you knew your thoughts, intentions, energy, and actions could impact the next six months of your life?
-If you were the master of your destiny (which, by the way, you ARE), how would you prepare yourself for this magical time?
-How would you celebrate it?
+If you were the master of your destiny (which, by the way, you are), how would you prepare yourself for this magical time? how would you celebrate it?

 - Take walks in nature and soak in the fresh vibe